FAForever/downlords-faf-client/readme.md

 The official client for [Forged Alliance Forever (FAF)](https://www.faforever.com/)

-## Support development
+## Support Development

 Post a bounty on Issue Hunt.
 You can reward and financially help developers that solve the issue.
-Concerning new features it can be helpful to first ask on whether other people also see your change as an improvement in order to not found feature that will not be accepted.
+For new features, it can be helpful to first ask whether other people also see your change as an improvement.
+This helps avoid feature requests that will not be accepted.

 [![Issue hunt](https://github.com/BoostIO/issuehunt-materials/raw/master/v1/issuehunt-button-v1.svg?sanitize=true)](https://issuehunt.io/r/FAForever/downlords-faf-client)

-## How to run
+## How To Run
 1. Use [Temurin](https://adoptium.net/) 21 or Oracle JDK 21 (others might not work)
 1. Clone the project with Git
     - using SSH: `git clone git@github.com:FAForever/downlords-faf-client.git`